 In current times, Jade is a very popular gift not just for those of East-Asian descent.
 It is said to symbolize and promote luck and good fortune, as well as hope.
 It is also a symbol for new beginnings, which explains why it is so popular around the Lunar New Year.

 People around the world wear jade throughout the New Year period (usually about 23 days) to ward off bad luck and bring good fortune their way.
-This year, the year of the Tiger starts February 1st and the festivities conclude with the Lantern Festival on February 15th.
+In 2023, the year of the Rabbit starts January 22nd and the festivities conclude with the Lantern Festival on February 5th.